jaylenw/AngularJsTodoApp/README.md

 4. Run `grunt serve` for live preview.
 You can then browse the site after opening your browser to the url that grunt has informed you.

-Note: You will not be able to register or login with an acount until the backend is setup correctly.
+Note: You will not be able to register or login with an account until the backend is setup correctly.

 ## Running in Production